 Most breast cancer treatments will allow the mother to continue to breastfeed from the unaffected breast.

-The mother can continue to pump and dump breast milk in order to keep up a
+The mother can continue to pump and dump breast milk to keep up a

 Breastfeeding after breast cancer